littlstar/littlstar-ios-sdk/README.md

 1. **LSUser** is a data class that represents a single user who has signed up to the back-end.
 2. **LSVideoItem** is a data class that represents a single video that is hosted on the back-end.
+3. **LSPhotoItem** is a data class that represents a single photo that is hosted on the back-end.
-3. **LSCategory** is a data class that represents a single video category of which videos can be requested in a separate call.
+4. **LSCategory** is a data class that represents a single video category of which videos can be requested in a separate call.
-4. **LSContentManager** for accessing hosted 360° video content by making requests to the back-end.
+5. **LSContentManager** for accessing hosted 360° video content by making requests to the back-end.
-5. **LSPlayerView** to view and play 360 degree video content.
+6. **LSPlayerView** to view and play 360 degree video content.
+7. **LSChannel** is a data class that represents a channel owned by a user.
+8. **LSComment** is a data class that represents a comment on an item, video or photo.
+9. **LSNotification** is a data class that represents a notification message (action) related to a specific user owned item.
+10. **LSResultPage** is a data container delivering the result items through the API.

 These are covered in detail in the included API documentation.
 To get you started with ease, basic usage examples will be given in the following chapters with code snippets.